 Welcome to a guide on how to auto-refresh webpages in Google Chrome.
 So you are accessing a certain website with the information that you need, but there is one very annoying problem.
 It needs to be monitored periodically, and the webpage does not auto-refresh itself.

 - Use a Chrome extension such as Easy Auto Refresh.

-- Use an online tool such as Page Reboot.
+- Use an online tool such as Page Refresher.

 - Use a Chrome macro extension to auto-reload the webpage.